fjames86/cl-slp/README.md

 from callbacks so it probably should be either ignored or removed from the Lisp calls.

 * Error -19 NETWORK_TIMED_OUT
-This error code seems to be returned on Windows 7 machines (possibly others) on SLP-REGISTER and SLP-DEREGISTER, even though the call appears to be successul.
+This error code seems to be returned on Windows 7 machines (possibly others) on SLP:REGISTER and SLP:DEREGISTER, even though the call appears to be successul.
 Services registered are discsoverable and can be deregistered again so appear to be working fine, even though these calls error.
 CL-SLP therefore ignores this error, but prints a message to *error-output*.